arttay/rssBackbone/README.md

-Note: Unless otherwise stated, all file are located in the UIRuntime project.     return
+Note: Unless otherwise stated, all file are located in the UIRuntime project.
 The css used in UIRuntime uses scss as it’s precompiler.
 All pre-compiled scss can be found in the scss folder, the scss for bootstrap (mixins, functions and general scss) can be found under `public/vendor/bootstrap-sass/vendor/stylesheets` and all compiled css can be found under `public/stylesheets`.
 `Main.scss` is where all scss is compiled from, no scss is to be written in it.
 You must import a stylesheet into `main.scss`:
 ```sass